redhat-openstack/website/source/documentation/neutron-quickstart.html.md

 <div class="row">
 <div class="span4">
 **Software:** Red Hat Enterprise Linux (RHEL) 6.4, or the equivalent version of one of the RHEL-based Linux distributions such as CentOS, Scientific Linux, etc., or Fedora 18 or later.
 See also [ RDO repository info](Repositories) for details on required repositories.
+Start from a minimal installation.

 </div>
 <div class="span4">